Social media hearing takeaways: Mea culpa from Facebook, Twitter as lawmakers call for regulation

 “We agree the result was not impartial,” he said.

-President Donald Trump last week said he believed Google's search engine results were "rigged" against him, saying users turned up stories mostly critical of him when they searched his name.
-Google has said its search engine does not promote a political ideology but is instead aimed at generating "high-quality content."
+President Donald Trump said last week that he believed Google's search engine results were "rigged" against him because users turned up stories mostly critical of him when they searched his name.
+Google said its search engine does not promote a political ideology but is instead aimed at generating "high-quality content."